Ancient cities and towns

-Human settlements contain the evidence of technical skills and artistic abilities, diet and ailments, structure of society and governance.
+Human settlements contain the evidence of technical skills and artistic abilities, diet and ailments, the structure of society, and governance.
 While digging through the cultural layer, scientists can restore (to some extent) the history of the settlement.

 The urban fabric of ancient settlements – their structure and evolution gives a lot of food for thoughts about the nature of humans and civilization.